benpriebe/logf/README.md

 It works really well with Chrome and does ok with Firebug and Firebug lite.
 It has been written to work with/without requireJS.

+logf was conceived to replace the DurandalJS system.log function and provide a unified logger for DurandalJS Single Page Apps (SPAs) (see section of using with DurandalJS)

 ## Demo
 Demo can be found at http://benpriebe.github.io/logf/index.html